 Before taking STRIBILD, tell your healthcare provider if you:

 - have liver problems including hepatitis B infection

 - have any other medical conditions

-STRIBILD can harm your unborn baby.
-Tell your healthcare provider if you become
+if STRIBILD can harm your unborn baby.
+Tell your healthcare provider if you

 Pregnancy Registry.
 There is a pregnancy registry for women who take antiviral medicines during pregnancy.
 The purpose of this registry is to collect information about the health of you and your baby.
 Talk with your healthcare provider about how you can take part in this registry.